This page has links to texts of topics suitable for hams to present on the air as-is, to help train each other

 Radio-related training topics

-Which radio should you get? [link
+Which radio to get [link

 Let's cut to the chase, and then we'll start talking about options and possibililties.